StephenWong-CodeEngineer/BackTestingWithPyfolioReloaded/README.md

 pip install zipline-reloaded

-Some data are included but one can also fetch economic data directly from Federal Reserve Bank of St. Louis using the [findatapy](https://github.com/cuemacro/findatapy).
+Some data are included but one can also fetch economic data directly from Federal Reserve Bank of St. Louis using the [findatapy](https://github.com/cuemacro/findatapy) of Cuemacro.

 For a range of currency pairs, the moving average selected with the best information ratio are picked to execute trades.